Skip to content

 Spade Bit Vs Forstner Bit Vs Hole Saw

 For a new woodworker, it is not easy to identify the difference between a spade bit, Forstner bit, or hole saw.
-However, these three drill bits are known as wood drill bits and utilized for a similar purpose.
+However, these three drill bits are wood drill bits and are utilized for a similar purpose.
 These wood boring drill bits can make different types of holes depending on the size of the hole, rough or smooth holes, and the number of holes.

 Whether you are a beginner or a professional in woodworking, you must understand the basics of wood boring drill bits.
 While, to choose between spade bit, Forstner bit, or hole saw, you should know the difference between them.

-Today through this article, we will let you know the difference between these three essential wood drill bits, along with what are these drill bits and what are they used for
+Today through this article, we will let you know the difference between these three essential wood drill bits, along with what these drill bits are and what they are used for.

-What Are Spade Bit, Forstner Bit, and Hole Saw?
+What are Spade Bit, Forstner Bit, and Hole Saw?

 Spade bit or Paddle bit

-A spade bit looks like a spade (digging tool), used to drill holes in wood.
-They are also known by their other name "paddle bits".
-Spade drill bits have two sharp flat blades in the center that rotate (when attached with a drill) and drill holes in wood by throwing away wood shavings and wood dust.
+A spade bit looks like a spade (digging tool) used to drill holes in wood.
+They are also known by their other name, "paddle bits."
+Spade drill bits have two sharp, flat blades in the center that rotate (when attached with a drill) and drill holes in wood by throwing away wood shavings and wood dust.

-What is a Spade bit Used For
+What is a Spade Bit Used For

 Spade bits are used to make rough holes in wood.
 Since they produce rough holes, spade bits are usually used to drill in areas that are not normally visible.
 Electricians and plumbers use spade bits to drill holes in wood to attach wires or pipes.
-Spade bits can quickly cut all types of wood, including plywood, and plastic materials.
+Spade bits can quickly cut all types of wood, including plywood and plastic materials.

 Read More: How to Use a Spade bit